Frequently asked questions

 Surveys and program report

-Surveys are conducted pre and post program to capture feedback from participants and enable evaluation of the Young Mentors program.
+Surveys are conducted at the end of the program to capture feedback from participants to help evaluate and improve the Young Mentors program.
 The surveys are anonymous, with aggregated results provided to the organisers.

 A Program Feedback Report can be generated by the registered coordinator of the Young Mentors program.
-The full report includes information captured at registration and in the pre and post program surveys.
+The report includes a summary of program survey results.

 Celebrations and certificates